InfuseAI/piperider/README.md

   <a href="https://blog.infuseai.io/data-reliability-automated-with-piperider-7a823521ef11"> Blog </a>
 </p>

+> \[!IMPORTANT\]
+> PipeRider has been superseded by [Recce](https://datarecce.io).
+We recommend that users requiring pre-merge data validation checks migrate to Recce.
+PipeRider will not longer be updated on a regular basis.
+You are still welcome to open a PR with bug fixes or feature requests.
+For questions and help regarding this update, please contact [product@piperider.io](mailto:product@infuseai.io) or leave a message in the [Recce Discord](https://discord.gg/VpwXRC34jz).

 # Code review for data in dbt

 PipeRider automatically compares your data to highlight the difference in impacted downstream dbt models so you can